-- ✓ If you suspect a phone scam, hang up. - ✓ Don't click on any links or call any number in suspicious emails or texts. - ✓ DO NOT give them your personal information or account numbers. - ✓ DO NOT send/give them money or call them with gift card numbers. - ✓ Call 855-444-3911 anytime to report financial exploitation. - ✓ Report scams.
+- ✓ If you suspect a phone scam, hang up.
+Delete suspicious emails and texts. - ✓ Don't click on any links or call any number in suspicious emails or texts. - ✓ DO NOT give them your personal information or account numbers. - ✓ DO NOT send/give them money or call them with gift card numbers. - ✓ Call 855-444-3911 or your local police department to report financial exploitation.